ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 Step 4:

 Once you created the PVC.
-Navigate to Workloads-\&gt;Virtual Machine.
+Navigate to Workloads and Select the Virtual Machine.
 Click the Create Virtual Machine with &quot;New Wizard&quot;.

 <img src="images/vmdetails.png" width="900" >